 Shark class is the Upper Key Stage 2 class within Cambois Primary, so consists of years 5 and 6.
-We are taught by Mrs Darbyshire and supported in the morning by Mrs Rawlinson.
+We are taught by Mrs Darbyshire and supported in the morning by Miss Baxter.
 We also work closely with Mrs Robinson.
 As the oldest children in the school we have many responsibilities, including managing and organising the Fruit to Suit tuck-shop.